curl/everything-curl/protocols/protocols.md

 In the curl project we use the published specs as rules on how to act until we learn anything else.
-If popular alternative implementations act differently than what we think the spec says and that alternative behavior is what works widely on the big Internet, then chances are we will change foot and instead decide to act like those others.
+If popular alternative implementations act differently than what we think the spec says and that alternative behavior is what works widely on the big Internet, then chances are we change foot and instead decide to act like those others.
 If a server refuses to talk with us when we think we follow the spec but works fine when we bend the rules ever so slightly, then we probably end up bending them exactly that way—if we can still work successfully with other implementations.

 Ultimately, it is a personal decision and up for discussion in every case where we think a spec and the real world do not align.